jekyll/jekyll/docs/_tutorials/navigation.md

 ## Scenario 9: Nested tree navigation with recursion

 Suppose you want a nested tree navigation of any depth.
-We can achieve this by recursively looping trough our tree of navigation links.
+We can achieve this by recursively looping through our tree of navigation links.

 **YAML**